• DAkkS

 Link to the International Organization for Standardization (ISO)

-How long does a case of accreditation take?
+How long does the accreditation process take?

-• The extent of the scope being sought
+• The scope of accreditation being requested

-• The number of locations
+• The number of locations involved

 • The maturity of the quality management system and its processes